 Tom started reporting on football matches for BBC Radio Birmingham (now BBC WM) working for Sports Editor Tim Russon.
 His first game for the BBC was a Blues pre season friendly against AJAX in 1977.

-In 1981 Tom was contacted by the BRMB Sports Editor Tony Butler who offered him a job his first day at BRMB saw him covering Stoke v Blues which ended in a nil nil draw.
+In 1981 Tom was contacted by the BRMB Sports Editor Tony Butler who offered him a job in his sports team.
+His first day at BRMB saw him covering Stoke v Blues which ended in a nil nil draw.

 Tom remembers coming back from Stoke feeling pleased with himself thinking he had done a good job but Tony Butler soon brought him back down to earth by saying “If that’s the best you can do then clear off back to the BBC” “No HR department then” he says “I had two choices either crumble and leave or grit my teeth and prove him wrong”

 On March 28th 2015, Tom will celebrate 35 years at BRMB./Free Radio.
 When Tony Butler left BRMB in the early 80’s Tom was appointed assistant to the new Sports Editor George Gavin.
 Tom has not missed a Friday night football Phone in since 1984

 In 1993 George Gavin left to join BBC Radio 5 Live and Tom was thrilled to be appointed Head of Sport at BRMB.
 “It was the greatest job in the world” says Tom “fronting the sport on air at BRMB in my home town of Birmingham.
 It didn’t get any better than that.”

 Tom utilised his own unique style of presenting and commentary and quickly took the station to Number 1 in the audience ratings where they stayed until 2004.
 That’s when the parent company Capital Radio decided that they would drop live football commentaries because of the cost.